Self-Normalizing Foundation Model for Enhanced Multi-Omics Data Analysis in Oncology: Materials and Methods

-Together, SELU activations and Alpha Dropout enable SeNMo blocks to maintain a stable mean and variance of activations throughout the network layers, facilitating more stable training and better generalization performance.
-Similarly, SELU activation and alpha dropout help mitigate training instabilities caused by vanishing or exploding gradients in the Feedforward networks.
-Our network architecture consists of seven fully-connected hidden layers followed by Exponential Linear Unit (ELU) activation and alpha dropout, where the number of neurons in each block is shown in the inset of Figure \ref{fig:SeNMoLayers}.
-The final fully-connected layer is utilized to learn a latent representation of the sample, which we call the patient embedding $x \in \mathbbm{R}^{48}$.
+Together, SELU activations and Alpha-Dropout ensure that SeNMo blocks maintain stable mean and variance across network layers, facilitating more reliable training and better generalization performance.
+Additionally, these mechanisms help mitigate training instabilities related to vanishing or exploding gradients in feedforward networks.
+Our network architecture consists of seven fully connected hidden layers, each followed by SELU activation and Alpha-Dropout, as illustrated in Figure \ref{fig:SeNMoLayers}.
+The number of neurons in each block is shown in the inset of Figure \ref{fig:SeNMoLayers}.
+The final fully connected layer is used to learn a latent representation of each sample, termed as the patient embedding $\textbf{x} \in \mathbb{R}^{48}$.